 The orientation of the patches inside a layer is in most cases defined by a so called Master curve.
 One way of creating such a Master curve is by extracting a Curve from a CAD part.
 Follow these steps to create a Curve:

-under Shape extractions and then click on Extract curve
+Click right on Curves under Shape extractions and then click on Extractcurve.

-is used: Simply click on the edges or wires for extraction of a Curve in the same fashion as explained above for the boundary extraction.
+To extract a Curve the option Select is used: Simply click on the edges or wires for extraction of a Curve in the same fashion as explained above for the boundary extraction.

 Selection toolbox in viewport